Care Plan

 - Smokers are more likely to develop RA than non-smokers.

 - Gender may also play a role.
-Women are 2 to 3 times more likely than men to have RA.
+Studies show that women are 2 to 3 times more likely than men to have RA.
 Also, the diagnosis tends to occur in middle age—the period between early adulthood and old age.

 If you don’t treat your RA, your joints and cartilage (the connective tissue between your joints) can be permanently damaged.
 If your symptoms are mild, you only need to follow up with your doctor if pain gets worse or your joints become severely swollen and stiff.